rcos/rcos-handbook/docs/grading/rubric.md

 group, fill out evaluations, provide guidance and technical support to projects in your group, and to regularly attend mentor meetings.
-Additionally, you are expected to help us plan and execute external events such as code jams, bonus sessions, and our weekly coding open houses.
+Additionally, you are expected to help us plan and execute external events such as code jams, bonus sessions, and coding open houses.
 Because of this added responsiblity, you are given more leeway on the open source contributions as well as other rubric items above.

-At a minimum a mentor is **required** to host at least one workshop.
+At a minimum, a mentor is **required** to host at least two workshops and grade a reasonable portion of student status updates every week.